canvasxyz/canvas-docs/docs/tutorial/deploying-to-heroku.md

 ### The application

-Three of the files in this directory are used to deploy to Heroku:
+Three files in this directory are used to deploy to Heroku:

 * **package.json** ensures the Canvas CLI is globally installed, when running the app on Heroku.
 * **Procfile** specifies how to run the app.
+* **spec.canvas.js** is the application.

 package.json: